CLY-Meteo/CLY-Weather/README.md

 ```
 In order to successfully run, CLY-Weather needs at least one data type argument.
 If all goes well, you should be awarded with as many graphs as data types entered as arguments : one graph per argument.

+**NOTE :** The graphs are *not* directly dumped as images.
+They use gnuplot's window to display.
+This allows for the user to preview the graph before saving it with additional settings and in the format that they prefer.

 ## Data Type options
 ### Temperature : (-t1, -t2, -t3)
 	-t1 : Produces a graph of the minimum, average, and maximum temperature for each station.